acanon74/MITOCW-6.005/MITOCW6.005 Notes/04 Code Review.md

 Abusing of global variables arises problems, some of them are:

-- Non-locality -- Source code is easiest to understand when the scope of its individual elements are limited.
+- Non-locality - Source code is easiest to understand when the scope of its individual elements are limited.
 Global variables are modifiable everywhere, which makes it difficult to remember every use of them.
-- No Access Control or Constraint Checking -- A global variable can be get or set by any part of the program, and any rules regarding its use can be easily broken or forgotten.
+- No Access Control or Constraint Checking - A global variable can be get or set by any part of the program, and any rules regarding its use can be easily broken or forgotten.
-- Concurrency issues -- if global variables can be accessed by multiple threads of execution, synchronization is necessary (and too-often neglected).
+- Concurrency issues - If global variables can be accessed by multiple threads of execution, synchronization is necessary (and too-often neglected).

 Read more at: http://wiki.c2.com/?GlobalVariablesAreBad